KendallTapani/Scripting-and-Automation/README.md

 # Scripting and Automation

 This Repo is meant to document my Skills using Powershell for scripting and automation.
-I've included tools built from scratch, automated shortcuts and scripts, made to do repetitive tasks on my Personal PC.
-If you scroll through this, you'll see the various projects I'm using.

 ## *** Sysadmin Scripting with python
 Using my virtual system on VMware, I'm creating python scripts to automate the following: